onurartan/chainless/README.md

-# Chainless 🧠 – A Minimalistic Framework for Agentic Workflows
+# Chainless – A Lightweight Agentic Framework for Modern AI Workflows

-**Chainless** is a lightweight, extensible framework for building agent-based systems on top of large language models (LLMs).
-Designed to be modular, composable, and developer-friendly, Chainless provides an intuitive abstraction layer over LangChain and similar LLM orchestration libraries.
+Chainless is a minimalistic, modular framework for building powerful agent workflows and tool-augmented  systems.
+It focuses on simplicity, composability, and clarity while enabling advanced multi-agent orchestration without unnecessary complexity.

+Chainless gives you the building blocks to create intelligent systems that can reason, execute functions, work in steps, and run as production-ready services.

 ---

-## Overview
+## Why Chainless?

-Chainless introduces three core primitives:

-- **Tool** – Wraps callable functions with structured metadata
-- **Agent** – Manages reasoning, tool execution, and LLM interactions
+* Simple design with **zero overhead**
+* Fully typed and developer friendly
+* Clean abstraction for tools, agents, and workflows
-- **TaskFlow** – Enables orchestrated multi-step workflows with sequential or parallel logic
+* Built-in **TaskFlow** for orchestrated multi-step logic

-Whether you're building AI assistants, workflow chains, or multi-agent environments, Chainless gives you the control and simplicity to iterate fast.

----

-## Key Features

-- 🧩 Modular design – Agents and tools are decoupled and reusable
-- ⚙️ LangChain-compatible – Use any `BaseChatModel` and native LangChain tools
-- 🔁 Supports sequential and parallel task execution
-- 🧠 Customizable prompts and reasoning flows via decorators
-- 🛠 Minimal dependencies and simple integration
-- ✅ Typed, testable, and developer-centric
+* Native support for **async tools**, **structured outputs**, and **custom prompts**
+* Built-in **FlowServer** for serving flows as HTTP endpoints
+* Works with any major  provider (OpenAI, Gemini, Anthropic)

 ---